 Figure 1.
 Trends in the deviation between observed and expected probabilities for each disease category over time (expressed as per cent point difference).
 Negative numbers show that observed probabilities were lower than expected probabilities, for example, single diseases were observed less frequently than expected in the population, and Eczema+Wheeze+Rhinitis was observed more than expected.

 Figure 2.
-Index plots of individual longitudinal sequences of disease development.
-Each row is coloured by the disease state at each time-point and displays the duration spent in each state.
-The number of person-unique sequences: 220 SEATON, 259 Ashford, 295 IoW, 351 MAAS)
+Individual longitudinal sequences of disease development.
+Each row is coloured by the disease state at each time-point and displays the duration an individual spent in each state.
+The number of person-unique sequences: 220 SEATON, 259 Ashford, 295 IoW, 351 MAAS.

 Figure 3.
 Dynamics of change in eczema, wheeze and rhinitis over time: Latent Markov modelling in the joint cohort model (2079 children with complete observations on eczema, wheeze, and rhinitis at five time-points).
 Data were harmonised at overlapping time-points to represent five stages of development (infancy: age 1; early childhood: ages 2-3; pre-school: ages 4-5; mid-childhood: ages 8-10; adolescence: 14-18).